ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 Edit the OPI not that some Macros are provided.

+## Consistency - Template Opi
+In order to promote consistency in look and feel between different OPIs, we have created a template opi in `ibex_gui\base\uk.ac.stfc.isis.ibex.opis\resources\template.opi`.
+Please follow the guidelines provided in this template, including ALL fonts and colours (is probably easiest to just copy the widgets from this template).
+If you're adding new widgets in your OPI which are not covered by this template, please add them to the template.

+Please also make sure your OPI works well for colour blind users, following these guidelines {TODO: LINK}.

+If you are converting an existing OPI from the old to the new style, be aware of these tips and gotchas.
+(TODO: LINK)

 ## Macros
 When an OPI is opened from the synopic (via OpiTargetView.java) you get at least the following macros automatically set: